ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

 You cannot instantiate the trace admin object as a member by value as the order in which static variables are initilized is undefined.
 And the trace admin object can only be registered with the trace server if the trace server already exists.
-This means that the trace admin object must created on the heap at runtime after the trace server has been created.
+This means that the trace admin object must be created on the heap at runtime after the trace server has been created.

-So cannot define a static class variable like this:
+So you cannot define a static class variable like this:

     class CMyClass1
     {